 Discover our 2022 Season

-Our 33rd Season, from June 8 to September 24, features three unique plays and a range of special events including Opera & Arias concerts, Bard-B-Q & Fireworks (dinner & play evenings), and more.
-Watch for more details here in the weeks and months to come!
+Get ready to experience the magic of Bard as we return to Sen̓áḵw/Vanier Park!
+Our 33rd Season, from June 8 to September 24, features three unique plays and a range of special events including Opera & Arias concerts, Bard-B-Q & Fireworks (dinner & play evenings), a Vancouver Symphony Orchestra performance, and more.

 On the BMO Mainstage

-A Midsummer Night’s Dream – Shakespeare’s comic masterpiece follows four desperate lovers and a troupe of stumbling actors through enchanted woods, into an alternate world where the natural and supernatural have merged and elves, goblins, and talking trees guide the way.
-Says Bard Artistic Director Christopher Gaze, “Dream is such a celebration of hope and joy – it lifts the spirits of everyone who sees it.”
-Get ready for love, laughter and magic!
+Shakespeare’s comic masterpiece follows four young lovers and a troupe of stumbling actors through enchanted woods, on a journey of discovery to find out who they are, whom they love, and why it matters.
+Beginning in a world in disrepair, the story moves to the forest, where the natural and supernatural have merged and elves, goblins, and talking trees guide the way.
+It’s time again to enter a place of love, laughter and magic!